SecurityInnovation/AuthMatrix/README.md

 https://portswigger.net/burp/help/extender.html#options_pythonenv

+Be sure to use Jython version 2.7.0 or greater to ensure compatibility.

 # Usage

 * In AuthMatrix, create roles for all privilege levels within the target application.
 Common roles may include User, Admin, and Anonymous.